Learn what’s happening in week 24 of pregnancy and find out how your baby is developing.

-In week 24, you’ll likely be offered a glucose screening test also known as glucose challenge test (GCT).
+In week 24, you’ll likely be offered a glucose screening test also known as the glucose challenge test (GCT).
 This test checks for gestational diabetes, which is a pregnancy-related high-blood-sugar condition.

 What Happens in Your Body in Pregnancy Week 24?

 At 24 weeks, you’re really starting to feel the weight gain.
-Your uterus stretches and baby gets bigger, so the ligaments in your uterus must stretch too, which may cause pain in your lower abdomen.
+Your uterus stretches and the baby gets bigger, so the ligaments in your uterus must stretch too, which may cause pain in your lower abdomen.

 Constipation is one of the most annoying pregnancy symptoms at 24 weeks and this symptom is a result of slow digestion.
 Drink lots of water and freshly squeezed fruit juices.
 Also, be sure to get plenty of fiber in your diet.

 You may also be experiencing some symptoms of carpal tunnel syndrome.
 The typical symptoms are tingling and numbness in the fingers and wrists, but they will disappear when your baby is born.
 Avoid sleeping on your hands and prop your arms up on a pillow at night.

 Changes in Your Body at 24 Weeks Pregnant